Guyana Gold Projects

 Project Highlights

-- Geophysical and Geochemical Evidence:
+Geophysical and Geochemical Evidence

 - Airborne magnetic surveys (September 2025) identified high-priority targets, including the 1.5 km “High Road” magnetic low and structural contacts similar to those hosting nearby high-grade zones.